RowanMaBoot/SevenKingdoms-master/README.md

 Quick overview (needs to be adjusted):

-x_7 'City of the World's Desire'
+x_7 = City of the World's Desire
--- Examples: King's Landing, Braavos, Pentos x_6 'Major City or Region'
+Examples: King's Landing, Braavos, Pentos

+x_6 = Major City or Region
--- Examples: Highgarden, Lannisport x_5 'Regional Capital'
+Examples: Highgarden, Lannisport

+x_5 = Regional Capital, or Duchy Capital of unusually small duchy
--- Examples: Casterly Rock
+Examples: Casterly Rock

-x_4 'Duchy'
+x_4 = Duchy Capital

-x_3 'Minor Region
-x_2 'Insignificant Region'
-x_1 'Small Island'
+x_3 = Minor Province

+x_2 = Insignificant Region

+x_1 = Small Island

 ###### How many baronies should be assigned to a province?